 Harvesting English Sole

 English sole supports an important commercial fishery off the coasts of Washington, Oregon, and northern and central California.
 A small amount is harvested in the Gulf of Alaska.
 Fishermen primarily use bottom trawls to harvest English sole.
+Management measures prohibit bottom trawling in certain areas to protect groundfish habitat and overfished species.
+Vessels use a vessel monitoring system, which allows enforcement staff and fishery managers to monitor GPS locations of fishing activities and ensure that vessels are complying with closed areas.

 Who’s in charge?
 NOAA Fisheries and the Pacific (West Coast) and North Pacific (Alaska) Fishery Management Councils